Guess I'm Dumb

 "Guess I'm Dumb" is a song recorded by American singer Glen Campbell that was released as his seventh single on Capitol Records on June 7, 1965.
 Written by Brian Wilson and Russ Titelman, it is a love song that describes a man who regrets ending a relationship after he realizes he still harbors deep feelings for his former lover.
 The single failed to chart.

 The song was originally intended to be recorded by Wilson's band, the Beach Boys, during the sessions for their album The Beach Boys Today!
-Wilson's bandmates rejected the track, and so he ultimately produced it for Campbell, who had recently been hired as an emergency fill-in for Wilson on the group's concert tours.
+Wilson's bandmates rejected the track (with only Brian's brother Carl Wilson, who sings and plays on the finished track, supporting its inclusion), and so he ultimately produced it for Campbell, who had recently been hired as an emergency fill-in for Wilson on the group's concert tours.
 The song has since been covered by artists including Tatsuro Yamashita, Louis Phillipe, and Wondermints.

 Background and recording

 "Guess I'm Dumb" is a love song that describes a man who regrets ending a relationship after he realizes he still harbors deep feelings for his former lover.
 It was one of two songs written by Brian Wilson and Russ Titelman during the early 1960s, the other being "Sherry She Needs Me".
 Titelman recalled co-writing the song in 1964 at Wilson's apartment and his wife Marilyn's home.

-Wilson produced the backing track on October 14, 1964, at Western Studio in Hollywood during the early sessions for The Beach Boys Today!
+Wilson produced the backing track amid the early sessions for The Beach Boys Today!, on October 14, 1964, at Western Studio in Hollywood.
 His 2016 memoir states: "When I was finished, no one from the band wanted to sing it.
 The message was okay, but maybe it was just the idea of being dumb."
 Campbell, then a studio musician who had played on many of the band's recordings, said, "I played on the track for Brian and the Beach Boys, and the guys didn't want to do it. ... that's when Mike Love thought he was the star of the show.
 If he hadn't had Brian Wilson to write, I don't think anything would have happened."

 From December 1964 to early 1965, Campbell filled in for Wilson on the band's concert tours after Wilson had suffered a nervous breakdown.
 As a show of thanks, Wilson gave the song to Campbell.
 According to Campbell, "Brian [said], 'Glen you want to sing it?'
 I said, 'Sure I do.'
 Because I kind of liked it.
 It was a great track and the guys already had some background on it."
 Campbell's lead vocal was recorded on March 8, 1965.

-Wilson's working title for the Beach Boys' unfinished album Smile was Dumb Angel.
-According to biographer John Tobler, "whether or not there is any significance and connection in the [similar title of 'Guess I'm Dumb'] is open to question."